 Teacher: I don’t know, they just do!
 (Fautley, 2016)

 This is all rather odd, as progress is clearly by-and-large about the rapidity—or lack thereof—of speed at which pupils move through various attainment milestones.
-To say that attainment is something which schools “aren’t so bothered about” seems to be counter-intuitive, if not just plain wrong!
+To say that attainment is something that schools “aren’t so bothered about” seems to be counterintuitive, if not plain wrong!
 But this focus on progress has also highlighted another policy-practice disjunct in the way the notion of visible progress has taken hold.
-As a result of the Ofsted pronouncement above, two other Ofsted statements, made in the 2012 Handbook for Inspection (Ofsted, 2012), also had a significant impact on thinking at a local level:
+As a result of the aforementioned Ofsted pronouncement, two other Ofsted statements, made in the 2012 Handbook for Inspection (Ofsted, 2012), also had a significant impact on thinking at a local level:

-…judgement on the quality of teaching must take account of evidence of pupils’ learning and progress over time (p.
+[J]udgement on the quality of teaching must take account of evidence of pupils’ learning and progress over time. (p.
 34)

-Observing learning over time…scrutiny of pupils’ work, with particular attention given to… pupils’ effort and success in completing their work and the progress they make over a period of time. (p.
+Observing learning over time . . . scrutiny of pupils’ work, with particular attention given to . . . pupils’ effort and success in completing their work and the progress they make over a period of time. (p.
 35)

-The question that schools asked themselves was that if Ofsted visits, and inspections of individual teachers and their lessons last on average for twenty minutes, what sort of progress might it be expected that pupils could make in this time?
+The question that schools asked themselves was that if Ofsted visits, and inspections of individual teachers and their lessons last on average for 20 minutes, what sort of progress might it be expected that pupils could make in this time?
 This requirement arose from the same Ofsted fear that was discussed earlier, with serious consequences, it was felt, if this production of visible learning was not done.
 As one commentator observed:

-The twenty-minute ‘outstanding lesson’ now endemic, with its enforcement by terrified leadership teams, and even training courses offered by the usual suspects who are making a fast buck out of teaching schools how to game the system.
+The twenty-minute “outstanding lesson” now endemic, with its enforcement by terrified leadership teams, and even training courses offered by the usual suspects who are making a fast buck out of teaching schools how to game the system.
 This concept requires teachers to split lessons into 20-minute segments (the length of time an inspector will attend a lesson), and in that twenty minutes, tick every box on the inspection framework, which itself would take most adults at least five minutes just to read and decode.
 Chief amongst the hoops teachers are required to jump through is that of demonstrating that every student in the class has made measurable progress inside twenty minutes.
 (Royal Society of Arts, 2013, para.
 11)

-What is interesting about this comment, and the fear which led to the described actions being commonplace, is that it is a terror of the consequences of not being compliant which has led to this situation, rather than the activity itself.
+What is interesting about this comment, and the fear that led to the described actions being commonplace, is that it is a terror of the consequences of not being compliant that has led to this situation, rather than the activity itself.
 In other words this is an example of the policing of policy coming to replace the policy itself; this in turn being due to culture of performativity, resulting in and from a climate of fear.

 The Role of Assessment in Accountability